giTran-s/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Side Gig 101

-I'm glad you are here.
-I plan to talk about ...
+How bad do you want it?